Stay up to date

 Subscribe to the blog for the latest updates

-Managed Cap Plans: The Good, The Better and The Potential Savings
+Managed Budget Plans: The Good, The Better and The Potential Savings

-Under a managed cap plan, the employer still sets a limit on relocation expenses, as well as what services they’ll cover.
+Under a managed budget (or managed cap) plan, the employer still sets a limit on relocation expenses, as well as what services they’ll cover.

 However, employees don’t receive those funds up front.
 As expenses are incurred, the plan either a) pays vendors directly or b) reimburses the employee once funds are spent.
 Typically, this is handled by relocation management companies, which provide other services as well.